cal-itp/gtfs-aggregator-checker/README.md

 not aggregator) or unused (in aggregator but not in `agencies.yml`).
 An ideal outcome would mean the missing column is empty for all domains.

 ## CLI Usage

 `python feed_checker.py` or `python feed_checker.py /path/to/yml` will search a
-Cal-ITP [agencies.yml](https://github.com/cal-itp/data-infra/blob/main/airflow/data/agencies.yml) file for any urls and see if they are present in any of the feed aggregators.
+[Cal-ITP agencies.yml file][2] for any urls and see if they are present in any of the feed aggregators.

 ### Options
 * `python feed_checker.py --help` print the help